supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 Vue CLI already generates the initial routing for our app inside `/src/router.index.ts`.

-We’ll update this file so that `/auth` route loads the `AuthView` component and the `/auth/callback/:provider` route loads the `AuthCallbackView` component we created earlier:
+We'll update this file so that the `/auth` route loads the `AuthView` component and the `/auth/callback/:provider` route loads the `AuthCallbackView` component we created earlier:

 ```typescript
 import { createRouter, createWebHistory } from "vue-router";